 - Aftercare and alumni support services

 Professional intervention services can assist friends and family in helping a loved one to begin their recovery journey.
-Chronic drug abuse can make it extremely difficult for a person to prioritize their health and well-being.
+Chronic drug use can make it extremely difficult for a person to prioritize their health and well-being.
 Some people may not even realize they have a problem.

 Charlotte intervention services provided under the guidance of a professional interventionist can help the individual recognize they have a problem and that they need to seek treatment.